hypothesis/client/docs/publishers/config.rst

       group.
 The image should be suitable for display at 16x16px and the recommended format is SVG.

+   .. option:: groups

+      ``String[]|null``.
+An array of group IDs.
+If provided, the list of groups fetched from the API will be filtered against this list so that the user can only select from these groups.

+      This can be useful in contexts where it is important that annotations are made in a particular group.

    .. option:: onLoginRequest

      ``function``.
 A JavaScript function that the Hypothesis client will